Quantum Boltzmann machine learning of ground-state energies

-While the VQE\ approach is based on employing parameterized quantum circuits (a particular ansatz for generating trial states), an alternate ansatz involves using quantum Boltzmann machines (QBMs)~\cite{Amin2018,Benedetti2017,Kieferova2017}), and this is the approach that we pursue and analyze here for ground-state energy estimation.
+While the VQE\ approach is based on employing parameterized quantum circuits (a particular ansatz for generating trial states), an alternate ansatz involves using quantum Boltzmann machines (QBMs)~\cite{Amin2018,Benedetti2017,Kieferova2017}, and this is the approach that we pursue and analyze here for ground-state energy estimation.
 Indeed, in the QBM\ approach to ground-state energy estimation, one substitutes parameterized quantum circuits with parameterized thermal states of a given Hamiltonian and performs the search over parameterized thermal states.
 Furthermore, the QBM\ approach appears to be viable, due to significant recent progress on the problem of preparing thermal states on quantum computers~\cite{chen2023quantumthermalstatepreparation,chen2023efficient,bergamaschi2024,chen2024randomizedmethodsimulatinglindblad,rajakumar2024gibbssamplinggivesquantum,rouze2024efficient,bakshi2024hightemperature,ding2024polynomial}, in spite of known worst-case complexity-theoretic barriers~\cite{Bravyi2022}.
 Hitherto, QBMs have been analyzed in the context of Hamiltonian learning~\cite{Anshu2021,GarciaPintos2024} and generative modeling~\cite{Coopmans2024}, but, to the best of our knowledge, they have not been considered yet for ground-state energy estimation.
-Another significant and promising aspect of QBMs is that there is numerical evidence that they do not suffer from the barren-plateau problem~\cite{Coopmans2024}.
+Another significant and promising aspect of QBMs is that there is evidence that they do not suffer from the barren-plateau problem in certain contexts~\cite{Coopmans2024}.
 In this context, we should also note that~\cite{OrtizMarrero2021} proved that QBMs with hidden units can suffer from the barren plateau problem, assuming a particular approach to generating parameterized thermal states randomly; however, this statement is not applicable to QBMs with visible units only, i.e., the model that we employ here (see~\cite{OrtizMarrero2021} for definitions of hidden and visible units in QBMs).
-It remains open to provide analytical evidence that visible QBMs do not suffer from the barren plateau problem when used in the context of generative modeling, and much more so, they provably converge in this setting, using a number of thermal state samples polynomial in the number of qubits.
+Indeed it was proven in~\cite{Coopmans2024} that QBMs with visible units do not suffer from the barren plateau problem when used in the context of generative modeling, and much more so, they provably converge in this setting, using a number of thermal state samples polynomial in the number of qubits.